RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     tar vxf <tarfile name>
     ```

-1. To install RS, run:
+1. To install, run:

     {{< note >}}
-- The RS files are installed in the default [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}).
+- Files are installed in the default [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}).
 You can also [specify other directories](#custom-installation-directories) for these files during the installation.
-- RS is installed and run under the redislabs user and redislabs group.
+- Redis Software is installed and run under the redislabs user and redislabs group.
 You can also [specify a different user](#custom-installation-user-and-group) during the installation.
 - You must either be logged in as the root user or use sudo to run the install process.
     {{< /note >}}